 This means that you have introduced several factors that you cannot easily account for when it comes to scaling and growing your marketplace.

-One great use case for headless eCommerce is that you can modify the back-end properties of your marketplace without modifying the front-end.
+One great use case for headless eCommerce is modifying the back-end properties of your marketplace without modifying the front-end.

-This property of headless design enables greater customizability as you can modify how the back-end system functions without changing the front-end.
+This property of headless eCommerce design enables greater customization as you can modify how the back-end system functions without changing the front-end.

 This means that you have a controlled customer experience.

 One of the driving forces for headless eCommerce is Headless APIs.

 APIs allow for information to be shown in different interfaces.
 As a result, this means that information can be broadcasted in a different medium and a format that fits your customer's expectations.

 In short, headless eCommerce is necessarily built around customization while ensuring customer-friendliness.